Plan your Research Design

 Designing Relevant Research

 Research is most relevant when it focuses on real-world problems by generating evidence that informs practice, policy or interventions.
 IDrawing on qualitative, quantitative, and mixed‑method approaches, it is designed to meet practical research objectives within specific contexts.
 This goal‑oriented form of inquiry prioritizes actionable insights, enabling researchers to translate theory into practice.
 By doing so, relevant research supports informed decision‑making, policy development, and meaningful improvements in professional and organizational practice.
+Often in primary care, our research impacts and serves a specific community/group of people and there are other considerations that we need to adhere to.
+Click on the links below for information.

 Implementation Science